Out-Of-Home Delivery

 Using the Mily Tech platform, we’ll analyze the patterns, strengths, and potential areas of growth of the mentioned companies.
 But before we start, let’s define some boundaries.

-Calculating coverage
+Calculating methodology

 As we’re using population data, coverage represents the potential number of people each location can serve.
-It can be calculated based on different criteria, such as walking, driving, or fixed radial distance.

 Amazon